IBM/aspera-cli/docs/README.erb.md

 #### Shared folders

-Shared folder by users are managed through **permissions**.
+Shared folder created by users are managed through **permissions**.
 For creation, parameters are the same as for node api [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/api/API--aspera--node-api#post960739960).
-<%=tool%> expects the same payload for creation, but it will automatically populated required tags if needed.
+<%=tool%> expects the same payload for creation, but it will automatically populate required tags if needed.
-Also, the pseudo key `with` is added: it will lookup the name in the contacts and fill the proper type and id.
+Also, the pseudo key `with` is available: it will lookup the name in the contacts and fill the proper type and id.
 The pseudo parameter `link_name` allows changing default "shared as" name.

 - List permissions on a shared folder as user